 - Ram Nagar to Jim Corbett – 1.2 KM

 Sattal is located near Bhimtal.
 As the name suggests, there are ‘Saat Taals’ in this area.
 Saat Taals refer to the seven freshwater lakes.
-During the days of the British Raj, this area was used for tea plantation.
+During the days of the British Raj, this area was used for tea plantations.
 It is a treat for sore eyes because you get to witness the 7 lakes in the region.

 Explore the pinewood and oak forests in Sattal.
 Travelers will be mesmerized by the greenish water and the sound of chirping birds.
 If you wish to have a relaxing trip and watch the butterflies flutter their wings, this is the destination you should choose.